ShaunCurtis/AllinOne/All-In-One-World-Blazor.md

-# Building a site that Delivers Blazor Server and WASM
+# Building a Site that Delivers Blazor Server and WASM

 ## Overview